hannahhfrank/protest_fatalities/README.md

 - /out contains the visulizations and tables contained in the paper.
 - data.py creates the dataset used for the analysis df.csv.
 - functions.py contains some functions used during the analyses.
 - main_prediction.py obtains predictions within-country.
+This file takes roughly three days to run.
 - main_regression.py obtains across-country protest patterns.
 - results_predictions.py creates the outputs for the prediction model.
 - results_regression.R runs the regression model.